vpenso/scripts/docs/code/git.md

 Files have three states:

-- "Committed": Data is safely stored in your local repository
+- **Committed** - Data is safely stored in your local repository
-- "Modified": Changed file in working directory, not committed to repository
+- **Modified** - Changed file in working directory, not committed to repository
-- "Staged": Marked modified file in current version to be committed to repository
+- **Staged** - Marked modified file in current version to be committed to repository

 ```bash
 git status                               # state of repository